KJNeko/IDHAN/docs/idea.md

 - parents/childs and siblings are flattened.
 This means that all tags are transformed into their alias tag, or 'idealised'.
 - parent/child tags are then applied.
 - Finally siblings are applied.
-- When siblings are applied a parent that is younger then an older tag is hidden, If the child is supposed to be hidden, then all parents are also hidden or removed, Even if both tags were present on the record initally.
+- When siblings are applied a parent that is younger than an older tag is hidden, If the child is supposed to be hidden, then all parents are also hidden or removed, Even if both tags were present on the record initally.

 Things to note: